briceburg/silverstripe-flexiform/README.md

 The behavior of a `FlexiForm` is customized through subclasses.

-* Create a custom Form class extending `FlexiForm`
+* Create a Custom Form by extending `FlexiForm`
 * Flush the cache to register it in your manifest.

-Most default behavior is controlled by visible protected properties, and manipulated with getters and setters.
+Default behavior is controlled by visible protected properties, and manipulated with getters and setters.

 For instance, A form's allowed field types are retrieved by the **getAllowedFlexiTypes** method of the `FlexiForm` class.
-This method returns the protected **$allowed_flexi_types** property of, which can be manipulated with the **setAllowedFlexiTypes** and **addAllowedFlexiType** methods.
+This method returns the protected **$allowed_flexi_types** property, which can be manipulated with **setAllowedFlexiTypes**, and fetched with **addAllowedFlexiType**.

 This approach allots flexibility and enables different strategies to accomplish behavioral needs.